Eric Benét (album): Critical reception

 AllMusic editor Andy Kellman rated the album four stars out of five and wrote: "No derailment, this picks up where The One left off, with a mature and modern sound deeply rooted in traditional R&B. Thanks in part to long-term associate Demonté Posey, who produced and wrote almost everything, it is a little friskier and funkier [...]
 This material never resembles an act of nostalgia, despite its intentional or unintentional references.
 It all stands on its own, casting the singer in a bright light, whether he's dealing out slow jams, sophisticated funk, or adult contemporary numbers."
+Edward T. Bowser Soul in Stereo found that the blending of "musical genres on Eric Benét prove to be as timeless as its namesake – it's the type of album on a music veteran can successfully pull off.
+If his albums are this good in 2016, I can't wait to hear what he cooks up in 2026."